MICCoMpy/pypl/doc/_build/html/_sources/overview.rst.txt

 Overview
 ========

-**pyPL** is designed to compute vibrationally resolved spectra of point defects.
+**PyPL** is designed to compute vibrationally resolved spectra of point defects.

 Features: